 Additional studies on lavender have shown it’s also effective as:

 - A sleep aid in hospitalized patients.
 Lavender has been shown to be effective in improving sleep in hospitalized patients, where sleep deprivation is common.
 A lack of sleep can also have serious effects on recovery from illness.
 A study published in the American Journal of Critical Care showed that lavender aromatherapy was an effective way to improve sleep in an immediate care unit, which included reports of significantly lower blood pressure in patients.

 - An effective way to improve sleep quality in college students.
-Lavender inhalation patches (worn on the chest at night) have been shown to improve sleep quality for student with self-reported sleep issues in one randomized control trial.
+Lavender inhalation patches (worn on the chest at night) have been shown to improve sleep quality for students with self-reported sleep issues in one randomized control trial.

-Frankincense and Bergamot have also been used as an effective essential oil for depression, anxiety and insomnia.
+Frankincense and bergamot have also been used as an effective essential oil for depression, anxiety, and insomnia.
 One study published in Complementary Therapies in Clinical Practice in 2016 used aroma sticks as a natural remedy in cancer patients.
 Patients with cancer can experience stress and anxiety, which often interferes with sleep.

-If you’re looking for something to help you relax before bedtime, you might want to give Vetiver oil a go.
-Vetiver oil, when used as aromatherapy has been shown to alter the rate in which neurons are fired in your brain causing a calm, relaxing feeling.
+If you’re looking for something to help you relax before bedtime, you might want to give vetiver oil a go.
+Vetiver oil, when used as aromatherapy, has been shown to alter the rate in which neurons are fired in your brain causing a calm, relaxing feeling.

 Other essential oils worth trying for a good night’s sleep include: